ahmedfawzy98/Bootstrap-mizuxe-website/README.md

 # Mizuxe-Website
-This is a simple static website aimed to learn Bootstrap, Html, Sass, CSS and honing the frontend development skills.\
+This is a simple static website as a hobby project aimed to learn Bootstrap, Html, Sass, CSS and honing the frontend development skills.\
 [Mizuxe](https://ahmedfawzy98.github.io/Bootstrap-mizuxe-website/)

 ## Built With